 The term cerebral palsy describes a variety of chronic conditions that affect body movement and muscle coordination.
 It is caused by a lack of oxygen to a baby’s brain before, during, or right after the birth process.

 When this lack of oxygen causes brain damage, the severity of the symptoms may vary depending on how much harm the brain actually suffered.
 Regardless of how “mild” or severe a cerebral palsy condition may be, the debilitating effects may last a lifetime.
 Learn more from a Connecticut cerebral palsy lawyer.
+Our malpractice attorneys at Berkowitz Hanna can help you understand your legal options if you suspect that a medical professional’s mistake led to your child developing cerebral palsy.

 If your baby is born with cerebral palsy or is diagnosed with the condition as a newborn, infant, or toddler, the Berkowitz Hanna cerebral palsy legal team may be able to help you determine your legal rights.
 Specifically, our highly-experienced attorneys can review the facts of your case, consult with experts, and may be able to identify possible instances of medical malpractice that provide a basis for financial recovery and compensation.